chrisyallop/vending-machine/README.md

 For each install, accept all the defaults.

 - Download and install Virtualbox from [www.virtualbox.org](https://www.virtualbox.org/wiki/Downloads)
-- Download and install Vagrant from [www.vagrantup.com](https://www.vagrantup.com/downloads.html)
+- Download and install Vagrant from [www.vagrantup.com](https://www.vagrantup.com/downloads.html).
+You will need to restart Windows to complete the install.
 - Download and install Git from [git-scm.com](https://git-scm.com/downloads)

 #### Install a Vagrant dependency to ensure the Virtual Machine successfully boots